 Antimima turneriana (L.Bolus) H.E.K.Hartmann

-Antimima turneriana is a low-growing succulent plant that forms compact clumps up to 2 inches (5 cm) tall.
-The paired leaves are blue-green, up to 0.6 inch (1.5 cm) long, keeled and with tough and hard margin.
-Flowers аrе dark pink to purple, solitary or in groups of three.
+Antimima turneriana is a low-growing succulent that forms compact, up to 2 inches (5 cm) tall clumps.
+The paired leaves are blue-green, up to 0.6 inches (1.5 cm) long, keeled, and with tough and rigid margins.
+Flowers аrе dark pink to purple, solitary, or in groups of three.